 We also have an active list of daily prayers that our prayer team prays privately during the week.
 If you would like us to pray for someone or something in particular, write your prayer on the list in the chapel, by …Read More »

-Twice a month we offer centering prayer in the chapel, a prayer practice of quiet and stillness.
-Rooted in ancient contemplative prayer practices, this contemporary spiritual practice offers peace in a busy world.
+Twice a month we offer centering prayer, a practice of quiet and stillness.
+Rooted in ancient contemplative prayer practices, this contemporary form of prayer offers peace in a busy world.

 Click here to learn about centering prayer.
 No experience is needed; the group is gently led through the prayer process each time.

-Centering Prayer meets for an hour i…Read More »
+Centering Prayer meets for an hour in the MLK room, on the 2n…Read More »

 Most Sundays we hold classes for adults between our two services – classes that deepen our spirituality and inform our faith.
 Similarly, we hold classes during Lent on Wednesday evenings, preceded by evening prayer and a potluck dinner.